Print

 For the salad -

-• 300g white cabbage
+• 1 head of white cabbage

-• 1/2 a cucumber
+• 1 cucumber

 Equipment -

-• Food processor, blender or stick blender.
+• Food processor, blender or an immersion blender

 Instructions

 1. Make the dressing.
-Add the ½ cup of basil leaves, ½ cup of flat leaf parsley leaves, 2 garlic cloves, the flesh of the ripe avocado, 3 tablespoons of lemon juice, ¼ cup olive oil, 2 tablespoons apple cider vinegar and 1 teaspoon of salt to the bowl of a food processor or blender (or into a large bowl if you’re using a stick blender).
+Add the ½ cup of basil leaves, ½ cup of flat leaf parsley leaves, 2 garlic cloves, the flesh of the ripe avocado, 3 tablespoons of lemon juice, ¼ cup olive oil, 2 tablespoons apple cider vinegar and 1 teaspoon of salt to the bowl of a food processor or blender (or into a large bowl if you’re using an immersion blender).
 Blitz for 2 minutes, stopping to scrape down the sides if needed to make sure the dressing mixes evenly, until a creamy green sauce forms.
 Set aside.

 4. Serve the salad.
 Transfer to a serving plate and dish up.